longod/Hanafuda/Textures/Hanafuda/README.txt

 https://www.pixiv.net/artworks/47260765
-The pictures are using these free assets, but these are placeholders.
+The card pictures are using these free assets, but these are placeholders.